Frequently Asked Questions

 The goal of the BFS℠ program is not to punish states that perform poorly, but rather to recognize those that support bicycling and use them as models for the rest of the country.
 Rankings will allow states to see how they stack up nationally.

 All state bicycle coordinators, and the main representatives of the state legislature and state advocacy groups will receive feedback from our expert review panel on things that are working well and areas that need improvement.
 Ideally, state agencies use the survey and feedback as a roadmap to improve their bicycling policies, programs and practices.

-We will send the most current FMIS data spreadsheet to all state bicycle coordinators and state bicycle advocacy groups as soon as it becomes available.
+We will send the most current FMIS data spreadsheet to all state bicycle coordinators and state bicycle advocacy groups as soon as it becomes available, usually in December.